 As much as high frequency trading improved the market liquidity, it’s also criticised for different reasons.
 The algorithms replace human decisions and interactions by replacing the traders with mathematical models.
 If a model has the wrong settings, it might cause a lot of harm to the market by performing a lot of irrational trades.
 Some well known market crashes have occurred over time, caused by high frequency trading models.
 However, trading firms are more cautious with implementing their models these days, which should lower the risk of a new market crash due to wrong models.

 What is a market maker?

 A market is maker is an individual or a firm that quotes buy- and sell orders for its own account, with the goal to profit from the bid-ask spread, which is the difference between the best quoted bid- and ask price.
-Our market making course elaborates on this topic.
+Our market making course elaborates on this topic and has an open lesson about this topic.
 It also contains a market making simulator, which plays a market game that applicants often encounter during their interview process.
 To find out more about prominent market participants, take a look at the company overview page.

 I want to apply, how does the application proces at a trading firm look like?

 To find out more about the interview processes, take a look at our blog.
 It gives a general overview of how most interview processes look like.
 However, every company has it’s own process, so the described set-up will not hold for all companies.
 Ready to apply?
 Check out the vacancies!